A rich history, an evolving Foundation with an unwavering commitment to give back

 - 2017, our team member Erica Lane was invited to and visited Purdue University and Trine University to show them our STEALTH Rating™ Platform.
 The meeting provided our team with the necessary information that they are looking for to implement the platform with a few minor additions as well as a the development of our brand new student athlete assessment survey.
 Thanks to Purdue for the valuable input and for being the first University to show interest in one of our programs.

-- 2017, the future is very bright for our students and student athletes across the nation as we expand our KDA Programs™ into California, Nevada, Utah, Washington State and Oregon.
+- 2017-Present, the future is very bright for our students and student athletes across the nation as we expand our KDA Programs™ into California, Nevada, Utah, Washington State and Oregon.

 - 2018, during the summer of 2018 the foundation began it's endeavour of creating/structuring a KDA Chapter™ model that could be duplicated across the nation by having member Glenn Stoutt physically visit and stay for an extended periods of time in Ft.
 Pierce, Ave Maria and Immokalee, Florida during its pilot program.
 The work began by identifying the local community influencers and the schools leadership and high school coaches.
 It proceeded by identifying, assessing and evaluating the student athletes, sharing that data with the coach to make them aware of what their student athletes strengths and weakness were and how to implement programs to address and strengthen the weaknesses.
 It was followed by introducing them to our KDA Platforms™, specifically the educational online program PTRG Academy™, the online objective rating & ranking program STEALTH Rating™, the program that gives national exposure and promotes programs and student athletes HSPN Sports™.
 Finally providing KDA Scholarships™ by enrolling the qualified student athletes (identified by our KDA evaluation and assessment process) into the PTRG Academy™ educational online program.
 Then working with those coaches and student athletes to mentor them as they proceeded through the program(s).
 As they proceeded through the programs, and seeing the results, it enabled Glenn Stoutt to show the leadership how having a local KDA Chapter™ in their community would have an immediate positive impact on their students, student athletes and schools and how that positive encouragement would flow over into their communities.